The conference is organised by Aniridia Bulgaria in collaboration with the Bulgarian Society of Ophthalmology, Aniridia Europe, and Arbilis.

 Aniridia Europe

-- collaborate in spreading proper and correct information on aniridia and the best available treatments
+– Collaborate to disseminate accurate information about aniridia and the best available treatments.

-- support and inspire research by creating scientific interest on aniridia and associated illnesses
+– Support and inspire research by fostering scientific interest in aniridia and related conditions.

-- promote the development of national and international guidelines on aniridia
+– Promote the development of national and international guidelines for aniridia.

-- encourage people affected by aniridia to create associations in other countries.
+– Encourage individuals affected by aniridia to establish associations in other countries..

 Scientific committee